 Let’s Talk About Reach

 If you are not already producing content, then crowdfunding—especially one-time crowdfunding charity drives—is going to be a less reliable source of income.
 However, this doesn’t necessarily mean you shouldn’t invest in crowdfunding.
 Nonprofits that are just starting out, or don’t have a strong online presence, have a lot of flexibility in considering strategy.
-Ultimately, the question of whether to crowdfunding with low reach is best answered on a case-by-case basis, and depends on your potential for building reach, your donor base, and your overall strategic plan.
+Ultimately, the question of whether a crowdfunding campaign is worth the time and effort is best answered on a case-by-case basis, and depends on your potential for building reach, your donor base, and your overall strategic plan.

-Building reach is something we can help you with at BryteBridge Nonprofit Solutions, as part of building a successful strategic plan.
+Building reach is something we can help you with at BryteBridge, as part of building a successful strategic plan.

 Crowdfunding a nonprofit requires a lot of reach.
 Depending on your fundraising goals, a very rough estimate of how much reach you need is $2 raised for every one person who sees your fundraising content.
 So, if you want to raise $5,000, you’ll want your existing audience reach to be in the low thousands.